 Moving back into previously masked areas with additional pencil drawing, I lightly render subject shells in more detail.
 Then I begin to paint keeping in mind the ever present challenge of creating volume while retaining a crispness indicative of the medium.
 Prior to foreground completion, I frequently work into any background areas that appear incongruent, intentionally striving to marry these two elements.
 Resultant works have been described as restorative and relaxing as well as upbeat and energizing.

-I’ve never been inclined to make art as a social or political statement -- for shock value or to depict negative images.
-Consequently, whenever I create I feel compelled to generate a decidedly upbeat feeling in my work and nourish the viewer’s soul.
+Whenever I create I feel compelled to generate a decidedly upbeat feeling in my work and nourish the viewer’s soul.
 Against all the many images with which my audience is bombarded daily, I strive to generate a visual reminder of what’s real, beautiful and enduring.
 Regardless of whatever may be happening in the viewer’s interior world or the world without, our planet continues to turn.
 The sun rises, tides ebb and flow and life in the natural world carries on in a truly amazing and affirming way.